containerum/containerum-docs/content/contribute/_index.md

 ---
-title: Getting-Started
+title: Contribute
-linktitle: Get Started Overview
+linktitle: Contribute Overview
 description: Containerum assumes that the same structure that works to organize your source content is used to organize the rendered site.

 categories: []